rrusk/scoop-env/README.md

 Due to some *unreliabilities* with Docker and Virtualbox interactions (We haven't quite figured it out yet), `docker pull` commands will often fail with cryptic errors.
 Please see troubleshooting at the bottom of this document.

 Note: `make run` fails if the containers are already running.
 Please see the troubleshooting section.
-Note: `make` alone will excute the three previous make commands.

 ## Configuring the Hosts File

-Vagrant's hosts file is configured by provision.sh, but your host machine will need these entries to communicate with our docker containers.
+Vagrant's hosts file is configured by provision.sh, but your host (non-VM) machine will need these entries to communicate with our docker containers.
 ```bash
 127.0.0.1         hubapi.scoop.local
 127.0.0.1         visualizer.scoop.local